GPU-Accelerated Belief Propagation for Program Analysis: FastLBP Framework

 For $p > 2$, by Definition~\ref{def:update-strategy}, $\delta(e_{j_i}, e_{j_{i+1}}) = 1$ for all $1 \leq i < p$ implies $e_{j_i} \prec e_{j_{i+1}}$.
 Thus, by transitivity of $\prec$, it follows that $e_{j_1} \prec e_{j_p}$.
 But since $e_{j_1} = e_{j_p}$, this yields $e_{j_1} \prec e_{j_1}$, again contradicting the irreflexivity of $\prec$.

 Therefore, no such cyclic sequence can exist, completing the proof. \end{proof}

 Theorem~\ref{thm:strategy-legality} shows that the update strategy defined by Definition~\ref{def:update-strategy} contains no cyclic dependencies.
 That is, within a single iteration, starting from any message, although it may depend on other messages computed in the current iteration, and those messages in turn may depend on yet others from the same iteration, this chain of dependencies must eventually terminate at messages whose values are taken from the previous iteration.
 This termination is guaranteed by the finiteness of the edge set $E$.
-Therefore, the current iteration's results can always be computed starting from the messages of the previous iteration, which confirms the well-definedness and correctness of Definition~\ref{def:update-strategy}.
-Intuitively, specifying that $e_1 \prec e_2$ in the strict partial order means that, during one iteration, the message on edge $e_2$ must use the current-iteration value of the message on edge $e_1$.
+Therefore, the current iteration's results can always be computed starting from the messages of the previous iteration, which confirms the well-definedness of Definition~\ref{def:update-strategy}.

 Definition~\ref{def:update-strategy} captures a sufficiently broad subset of valid update strategies.
-For example, PARALL is represented by the empty relation, SEQFIX corresponds to a total order over all edges, and TOPO is expressed as a topological order.
+For example, PARALL can be represented by a preorder that all edges are in the same equivalence class, SEQFIX corresponds to a total order over all edges, and TOPO is expressed as a topological order.